 - The class teacher has the responsibility to monitor and track.
-It is their role to inform the SENDCo if they are concerned about a student's progress. - LPAs (Learning Progress Assistants) are lined specifically to departments and (get rid of this statement as that is not the current action) work with staff to support the learning progress of our students.
-LPA audit (MITA) will be conducted annually.
-(And this one!)
+It is their role to inform the SENDCo if they are concerned about a student's progress. - LPAs (Learning Progress Assistants) work with staff to support the learning progress of our students.
 An audit of need is undertaken annually. - It is the SENDCo's role to support class teachers and Heads of Subject with the progress of SEND students.